MargaretKrutikova/mst-react-ts-guide/README.md

   }))
 ```

 Here `publishDraft` takes in a `snapshot` of a poll draft.
 [Snapshot](https://github.com/mobxjs/mobx-state-tree#snapshots) in `mobx-state-tree` is a plain object stripped from all type information and actions and can be automatically converted to models.

 So why does `publishDraft` need to take in a snapshot and not just `PollDraftModel`?
 That's because an instance of `PollDraftModel` can't be converted to a published poll since it will have extra actions that aren't compatible with `PublishedPollModel`, and will cause a runtime exception.
 So, by specifying `SnapshotIn<PollDraftModel>` we explicitly say that we want the raw data that exists on `PollDraftModel`.

-Next problem is that `publishDraft` action has to be called somewhere from outside, either from the `PollDraft` store or from some kind of `RootStore`.
-Let's see how we can make that happen and establish some communication between the two stores.

 ### Root store